mai710/UnityUtilities/XcodeSettingsProcessor/README.md

 Since my setting wasn’t listed in these blocks, I tried adding it.
 Sure enough, I saw the changes reflected in my Xcode Build Settings tab.
 So now I just needed to automate this.
 This is the easy or the hard part, depending on how you feel about string parsing!

 After a bit of time dealing with some seemingly random whitespace, I threw together a python script that read through the project.pbxproj file and inserted the lines I wanted into the right spots.
-(Here’s the script, feel free to grab it).
 If the line already exists, we’ll replace it with our own.

 After you’re happy with your script and you’ve checked that it does what you need, place it under Assets/Editor in you Unity project and make sure its named PostProcessBuildPlayer (no extension).
 As I said earlier, Unity will look for this file and execute it on its own.
 On thing to note here is that the script is executed from your Unity project’s root directory (the directory where the Assets folder sits).
 So any paths you reference in your PostProcessBuildPlayer must be relative to that directory.